eggjs/egg-bin/README.md

 - `-x` add dir ignore coverage, support multiple argv
 - `--prerequire` prerequire files for coverage instrument, you can use this options if load files slowly when call `mm.app` or `mm.cluster`
 - `--typescript` / `--ts` enable typescript support, default to `false`, if true, will auto add `.ts` extension and ignore `typings` and `d.ts`.
-- `--nyc` nyc instruments passthrough. you can use this to overwrite egg-bin's default nyc instruments and add additional ones.
-  > if you want to add addtional `nyc` reporters, you need to use this rather than add `reporter` key in `.nycrc` because:
-  > - when same key exists in `.nycrc` and cmd instruments, nyc prefers instrument.
-  > - egg-bin have some default instruments passed to nyc like `-r` and `--temp-directory`
-  > - `egg-bin cov --nyc="-r teamcity -r text"`
 - `--c8` c8 instruments passthrough. you can use this to overwrite egg-bin's default c8 instruments and add additional ones.
   > - egg-bin have some default instruments passed to c8 like `-r` and `--temp-directory`
   > - `egg-bin cov --c8="-r teamcity -r text" --c8-report=true`
-- `--c8-report` use c8 to report coverage not nyc, c8 uses native V8 coverage, make sure you're running Node.js >= 10.12.0, default to `false`.
+- `--c8-report` use c8 to report coverage, c8 uses native V8 coverage, make sure you're running Node.js >= 10.12.0, default to `false`.

 - also support all test params above.